albertkun/23S-ASIAAM-191A/docs/labs/week5/index.md

 Start by creating a `week5` folder in your lab assignments repo.

 !!! done "Get ahead start"
-    If you finished `lab 3`, you can also copy the contents of your `week3` folder and skip the following setup section.
+    You can also copy the contents of your Lab Assignment's `week3` folder and skip the following setup section.

 ## Starting template code for lab #5